jlneder/mimi/README.md

 ## Tips and tricks

-- If your $TERM variable is not executable (i.e. something st-256color), you might want to set `TERM: yourterminal` in your mimi.conf.
+- If your $TERM variable is not executable (i.e. something st-256color), you might want to set `TERM: yourterminal` in your `mimi.conf`.
-- You can set MENU and MENUARGS to use a dmenu alternative.
-For instance, to use rofi:
+- You can set MENU and MENUARGS in order to use a dmenu alternative.
+For instance, to use `rofi`:
 ```
 MENU: rofi
 MENUARGS: -dmenu